Title IX/Sexual Harassment

 The advisor can attend pre-meetings and meetings where the parties would like them present, but they are limited in what they can say throughout the meetings.
 The choice of whether to invite an advisor is solely that of the Complainant and Respondent, though both Parties may be accompanied by their respective advisors at any meeting or proceeding related to the investigation and resolution of a formal complaint or complaint under the Policy.
 Advisors may consult with the party, as reasonable and in private, during the meeting or proceeding.
 Advisors cannot actively participate or speak on behalf of the Complainant or Respondent, with the exception of in a hearing, as discussed above.
 If any advisor's conduct is not consistent with these guidelines, he or she may be excluded from the Grievance Process.

 Advisors are permitted to cross-examine the other Parties and witnesses during the live hearing; Parties are not permitted to personally conduct cross-examinations.
-If a Party does not have an advisor for a hearing, the College will appoint one (who can be, but is not required to be, an attorney) free of charge to conduct cross-examinations on behalf of that Party.
+If a Party does not have an advisor for a hearing, the University will appoint one (who can be, but is not required to be, an attorney) free of charge to conduct cross-examinations on behalf of that Party.

 If a Party selects an advisor, the Party should inform the Title IX Coordinator as soon as possible of (1) the full name and title of the advisor of choice; and (2) contact information for the advisor of choice (phone, email, and address).